 How do I celebrate?

-The easiest and simplest way to observe this holiday is to set aside some time to enjoy the wonder of a freshly-made pastry on December 9th.
+The most straightforward way to observe this holiday is to set aside some time to enjoy the wonder of a freshly-made pastry on December 9.
 Pretty easy, right?
 Here are some more ideas to consider:

 - Visit your local bakery.
 Put your diet on hold for a day and support small businesses in your area.
 Bring home extra pastries for friends, family, neighbors, and workmates.